kglw-dot-net/phase1/songs/persistence.md

 > You did.
 > I think the car might crash.
 > It will.
-> I'll have to pull out the winds and feel the lift underfoot.
+> I'll have to pull out the wings and feel the lift underfoot.
 > I'm shaking with fear.
 > Such a crazy idea.
 > Better give it a try.